Lazy Luddite Log

 Only one of my two online tests particularly mattered to me - the Political Objectives Test.
 It had been operating for over a decade and had been taken many tens of thousands of times.
 It was one of the best-rated tests in its category and had garnered lots of positive feedback from across the political spectrum.
 I enjoyed observing it assess the ideology of test-takers and then comparing that with the content of user profiles (which tended to confirm my test results).
 I was proud of it and wonder if I should find a new host site.

 Finding a new site will take time and effort.
 Re-writing the test into a new template will be fiddly.
 I have been busy with other things.
-And I also now have a sense that times have changed since my test became operational.
+And I also have a sense that times have changed since my test became operational.
 Even just in the last decade something has shifted in the nature of politics that transcends ideology.
 Take a look at the underlying message of my test.

-It gave users one of over twenty labels but it also showed them how those labels were inter-related and overlapping.
+It gave users one of over twenty labels but it also showed them how those labels were inter-related.
 My own test results are a case-in-point.
 As a progressive I got 78% in both equality and liberty and only 29% in stability.
 In other words I gave stability some credence but within limitations.
 As such I had something in common even with ideological rivals.
 This understanding is one at odds with present forms of political awareness.

 Now more than anytime in my life the default is to assume we are nothing like those we argue with.
 Combined with this is a sense that many of us now define our politics by what we oppose rather than what we represent (as discussed here).
 And to the extent we represent something it tends to be defined by demographics rather than ideology.
 The notion of universals that we can all subscribe to is replaced by clannish interests determined by what we are rather than what we believe.